History

 2005

-■ Installs an in-house power generator making use of gas from the electric furnace at the Tokushima Plant
+■Installed an in-house power generator that ran on gas from the electric furnace at the Tokushima Plant

 -